yanjingmao/NC_paper_source_code/README.md

-# Source code for Nature Coommunication manuscript "..."
+# Source code for manuscript "..."

 ## Introduction
-This repository is used for publishing source code and the related usage in the Nature Coommunication manuscript "...".
+This repository is used for publishing source code and the related usage in the manuscript "...".

 ## Requirement
 * Ubuntu: 18.04